-Whole cow’s milk milk is heated to 149 F (65 C) for half an hour.
-The temperature is then lowered to 95 F (35 C) and a bacteria is added, along with annatto for colouring.
-Rennet is added to curdle the cheese, which takes about 40 minutes.
-The curd is then cut, salted, put into moulds and pressed.
+Whole cow’s milk milk is heated to 65 C (149 F) for half an hour.
+The temperature is then lowered to 35 C (95 F) and a bacteria is added, along with annatto for colouring.
+Rennet is added to curdle the milk, which takes about 40 minutes.
+The resulting curd is then cut, salted, put into moulds and pressed.
 The cheese is then packaged in plastic and ripened for a month.
 It will have a shelf life of about a month after that.

 The cheese ends up with a soft rind.

-Though first made by Mennonites in Mexico, it is now made all over Mexico.
+Though first made by Mennonites in Mexico, Chihuahua cheese is now made all over Mexico.

-The refugees from Canada settled in the barren regions of Chichuahua in Northern Mexico.
-The Mexican government agreed to sell land at bargain prices and exempt them from tax for 100 years if they would make the lands fertile and produce most of the cheese needed for Northern Mexico.
+The refugees from Canada settled in the barren regions of Chihuahua in Northern Mexico.
+The Mexican government agreed to sell them land at bargain prices and exempt them from tax for 100 years if they would make the lands fertile and produce most of the cheese needed for Northern Mexico.

 It was these Mennonites who created Chihuahua cheese.

 In Spanish, “queso Chihuahua“.